TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/54 - 1 Timothy/1 Timothy 6/1 Timothy 6.10.md

 ---

-For the love of money is a root of all kinds of evil: which some reaching after have been led astray from the faith, and have pierced themselves through with many sorrows.
+For the love of money is a root of all kinds of evil.
+Some have been led astray from the faith in their greed, and have pierced themselves through with many sorrows.